2025 Tech Layoffs: A Comprehensive Tracker

 Expedia

-Expedia is laying off around 3% of its employees, primarily affecting midlevel product and technology teams.
+Expedia is laying off around 3% of its employees as part of a restructuring, primarily impacting midlevel product and technology roles.
 This follows hundreds of marketing layoffs in early March.

 Cars24

-Cars24 has laid off about 200 employees in product and technology as part of restructuring.
-The India-based used car platform raised $450 million in 2023.
+Cars24 has laid off about 200 employees in its product and technology divisions.
+The India-based used car e-commerce platform cited restructuring as the reason for the cuts.

 Meta